Sept-Îles: Tourism

 Since 2009, Sept-Îles has been part of the Saint-Laurent destination circuit, which has nine international cruise ports.
 On a larger scale, an alliance is being created with other ports in northeastern America and Canada under the auspices of Canada New England.
 The international cruises in Sept-Îles are led by the non-profit organization Destination Sept-Îles Nakauinanu.M The organization's mission is to enable the various public and private bodies to enjoy a permanent structure, in the form of a one-stop shop, enabling them to work jointly on the development and promotion of the City of Sept-Îles and from its surroundings to international cruise lines.
 The main partners involved in the development of international cruises are the city of Sept-Îles, the Port of Sept-Îles, the and Innu Takuaikan Uashat Mak Mani-Utenam.

 As of 2018, more than 55,000 international visitors have visited the port of call.
 Cunard, P & O Cruises, Cruise and Maritime Voyages, Phoenix Reisen, Holland America Line, Oceania Cruises, Regent Seven Seas, Silversea, Saga Cruises, Crystal Cruises, Norwegian Cruise Line, Pearl Seas Cruises and Transocean Tours are among the clients of the port.
 On September 7, 2019, when Royal Caribbean Line made its maiden call overnight, this was a safe haven for avoiding Hurricane Dorian.

 Transportation

 The Sept-Îles Airport has connections all over Quebec and Labrador.
 General aviation seaplanes are served by Sept-Îles/Lac Rapides Water Aerodrome.
 Air Gaspé was based in Sept-Îles, but acquired by Quebecair in 1973.
 In the 1980s, continued airline restructuring led to Quebecair's being acquired by CP Air in 1986, which in turn was taken over by Canadian Airlines in 1987 and then Air Canada in 2001.
+PAL Airlines, Air Inuit, Central Mountain Air and Air Liaison offer daily routes between Montréal, Québec and Sept-Îles.

 Tshiuetin Rail Transportation also operates a passenger rail service north to Emeril, Labrador (near Labrador City) which continues northward towards its terminus in Schefferville, Quebec.

 Groupe Desgagnés operates the Bella Desgagnés passenger and cargo ship along the lower St. Lawrence from Rimouski to Blanc-Sablon from mid-April to mid-January.